Help our lakes from your home

 Rake for the lake

 One of the best and easiest things you can do is to rake leaves from the street gutter in front of your home.
 Clean streets make for healthy lakes!
 Fall leaf litter is loaded with algae-loving phosphorus, and a fertile “tea” is released into storm sewers that connect to our lakes and streams every time it rains.
-Your leaves can be composted, mowed into the lawn, or used as a mulch to protect and nourish trees, shrubs and plants.
+Help keep our lakes clean by raking leaves out of the street in front of your home.
+Leaves can be composted, mowed into the lawn, or used as a mulch to protect and nourish trees, shrubs, and plants.

 Create a rain garden

-Connecting a rain barrel to your roof downspout allows you to collect, store and repurpose rainwater and save money on your water bill.
+Connecting a rain barrel to your roof downspout allows you to collect, store, and repurpose rainwater and save money on your water bill.
 Your plants will love the chlorine-free water, especially when soils dry up between storms.
-Many of today’s models connect directly to your downspout, are sealed (no mosquitos!), and allow water to re-divert back to the downspout once full (no overtopping!).
-Try to direct all your roof downspouts to either a rain barrel or rain garden.
+Many of today’s models connect directly to your downspout, are sealed (no mosquitos!), and allow water to return to the downspout once full (no overtopping!).
+Make sure you direct all your roof downspouts to a rain barrel, rain garden, or to your lawn.